gencay/vscode-chatgpt/README.md

 # Browser Setup

 > ❕ Please do not interrupt the autologin flow and do not close the browser.
 Let the extension log you in and the browser will be minimized automatically.
+> ➕ Magic Links with ChatGPT Plus subscriptions should be opened on the same tab the extension is opening.
+Do not click it from your email.
+Just copy and paste it into the same browser extension is using.

 🚀 All you need to do is click Login or ask a question to get started!